 This includes helping managers to move from seeing performance management as the means of judging or assessing an employee and instead of providing coaching support.
 For example, EY’s ‘Leading with Questions’ initiative which helped managers have better coaching conversations through ‘listening with curiosity’ or Cargill’s ‘Everyday Performance Management’ and their focus on the development of coaching skills and two-way conversations.

 It doesn’t always have to be a training programme.
-Sometimes, just providing managers with a few choice phrases of questions to kick things off can be helpful.
-Our Box of Conversations might give you some ideas, or you can look at the examples in the recent excellent HBR article by Marcus Buckingham where he suggests alternative language to make feedback more useful.
+Sometimes, just providing managers with a few choice phrases or questions to kick things off can be helpful.
+Our Leader Box app might give you some ideas, or you can look at the examples in the recent excellent HBR article by Marcus Buckingham where he suggests alternative language to make feedback more useful.

 Frequent check-ins are definitely the right way to go if you are thinking about making changes to your traditional performance management system.
 But be brave.
 Let go of the big set pieces.
 Don’t apply old thinking to their implementation and instead make them your primary vehicle for performance and motivation improvements and you will make them happen!